About the Project

-More than half a century ago, Charles Follen McKim’s greatest project, Pennsylvania Station, faced the wrecking ball.
-Its demolition was described by architectural historians as the greatest architectural crime in American history.
-McKim’s spectacular adaptation of Roman baths to modern transportation and the mesmerizing contrast between Roman travertine and modern steel-and-glass proved that tradition and modernity were not in conflict, but in fact complimented each other.
+More than half a century ago, Charles Follen McKim’s greatest project, Pennsylvania Station, was destroyed.
+Its demolition was noted by architectural historians as one of the greatest architectural crimes in American history.
+McKim’s spectacular adaptation of Roman public baths to modern transportation exemplified the epitome of the Beaux-Arts.
+The contrast between the cream-colored

 About José Hernández

 José received a Bachelor of Arts in Urban Design and Architectural Studies from NYU in 2019, followed by a Master of Science degree in Historic Preservation in 2022 with a concentration in architectural conservation.
 As a graduate student, he completed a virtual reconstruction of McKim, Mead & White’s old Pennsylvania Station.
 He received a Stanford White Award from the Institute of Classical Architecture and Art for this work in 2020.
 His visualisation on the skyline of Billionaire’s Row has been featured in major newspapers, including Guardian, the New York Times, and the New York Post.
 He currently serves as a student liaison with the Association for Preservation Technology (APT) Northeast Chapter and is a lab manager at the Architectural Conservation Laboratory at the University of Pennsylvania.